 The Senate Environment Subcommittee on Fisheries.
 Wildlife, and Water has held an oversight hearing on the ESA listing and delisting process.
+The House Committee on Resources has held several hearings on the role of science in ESA proceedings, and H.R.
+4840 was ordered reported (amended) on July 10, 2002.
 Other hearings have been held by House and Senate committees on specific issues, and additional hearings are anticipated.
-In the 107th Congress, a number of bills have been introduced to address specific issues, while only two bills (S. 911 and H.R.
+In the 107th Congress, a number of bills have been introduced to address specific issues, while two bills (S. 911 and H.R.
 4579) have been introduced to deal comprehensively with reauthorization and a host of ESA issues.
 On the international side, reauthorizations for the African Elephant Conservation Act (P.L.
 107-111, the Rhinoceros and Tiger Conservation Act of 1994 (P.L.
 107-112), and the Asian Elephant Conservation Act (P.L.
 107-141) were enacted.